Skip to main content

 Fundamentals

-The question of whether an employer can mandate participation in a to secure health benefits touches upon a deeply personal space ∞ the intersection of your well-being and your employment.
+The question of whether an employer can mandate participation in a wellness program to secure health benefits touches upon a deeply personal space ∞ the intersection of your well-being and your employment.
 Your experience of this pressure is valid.

 At the heart of this issue is a fundamental distinction between two types of wellness initiatives.
 Understanding this difference is the first step in clarifying your rights and the choices available to you.
 The law recognizes participatory programs and health-contingent programs, and each operates under a different set of rules that directly impacts you.